snowyash/p4/readme.md

 * Edit pet information, as well as input the latest vaccination and vet information
 * Login and recall pet record on-the-go

-###Bonus features:
-* Email pet information to vendors, such as petstore, pet trainer, new vet, events, etc.
-* Add vet & vaccine information

 ##Demo
-Demo will be presented in a live section.

 ##Details for the teaching team